shwina/still-magic/_en/process.md

 (Finer-grained divisions, such as a 1--10 scale, add no value: nobody has an algorithm for distinguishing priority 6 items from priority 7 items, and anyway, the grid is just to get conversation going.)

-Each feature's name now goes in one of the nine grid cells.
+Each feature's name now goes in one of the nine grid cells, and the product manager steps out of the way.

+## What is the role of a project manager? {#s:process-project}

+The [project manager](../gloss/#project-manager)'s role is to turn priorities and effort estimates into a schedule and then ensure that the schedule is met.
+First,
-The high-effort, low-importance features in the lower right are crossed off, and the [project manager](../gloss/#project-manager) starts assembling the others into a schedule.
+the high-effort, low-importance features in the grid are crossed off: they're simply not worth doing.
-She may decide to tackle some low-effort, high-value items first in order to ensure that if things go badly wrong, something useful will still have been accomplished Alternatively,
+The project manager may decide to tackle some low-effort, high-value items first in order to ensure that if things go badly wrong, something useful will still have been accomplished Alternatively,